 Q: Who owns the account after the death of an owner?

 A: Ohio law also presumes that after the death of an owner, the assets in a joint bank account are owned by the surviving owners of the account.
 In 1994, the Supreme Court of Ohio ruled that the way a joint bank account is opened is usually conclusive on the question of ownership after the death of one of the joint owners.
 The intention of the deceased owner is to be determined by the legal form of the joint account, so usually ownership of a joint account will be automatically transferred to the surviving owner.
 Only where there is evidence that an owner did not freely intend to establish the joint account (for example, evidence of fraud, duress, undue influence, or lack of mental capacity) will an Ohio court consider an argument that the assets in a joint account should be distributed in a way that is not consistent with joint ownership of the account.

 Q: Are there other implications of the 1994 Ohio Supreme Court decision?

-A: While the decision makes ownership of these accounts easier to determine, it also requires consumers to be knowledgeable about the legal effects of joint and survivorship accounts in order to avoid undesirable results.
-A survivorship bank account that is set up for convenience, such as, for example, naming one child as a joint party so that an elderly parent’s bills can more easily be paid by the child, will be owned by that child alone upon the parent’s death, even though the parent may have intended the account to be distributed among several children after the parent’s death.
+A: While the decision makes ownership of these joint accounts more certain, it also requires consumers to be knowledgeable about the legal effects of joint bank accounts.
+A joint bank account that is set up for convenience, such as, for example, naming one child as a joint owner so an elderly parent’s bills can more easily be paid by the child, will be owned by that child alone upon the parent’s death, even though the parent may have intended the account to be distributed among several children after the parent’s death.
 In such a case, the parent may be better served by other alternatives, such as the creation of a limited or general durable power of attorney, or the creation of a revocable trust.

-Law You Can Use is a weekly consumer legal information column provided by the Ohio State Bar Association.
-This article was prepared by H. Grant Stephenson, an attorney with the Columbus firm of Porter, Wright, Morris & Arthur.
+This “Law You Can Use” consumer legal information column was provided by the Ohio State Bar Association.
+It was prepared by H. Grant Stephenson, an attorney with the Columbus firm of Porter, Wright, Morris & Arthur.